IT migration is a complex task that can be tricky to execute well. Its success depends on a variety of factors that must be carefully managed.

 Types of IT migration

-Here are the four most common types of enterprise IT migration.
+Here are the four most common types of IT migration in business.

 In the context of IT migration, an application is the structure in which data is stored.
-When an organization decides to change its database system, it must transfer all the configurations of the original application as well as its operating systems and management tools.
+When an organization decides to change its database system, it must transfer all of the app’s configurations, operating systems and management tools.

-Here are four examples of application migration approaches:
+Here are four examples of approaches to app migration:

 - Removal or replacement

-These approaches facilitate the transition from one environment to another without damaging the quality of the data contained therein.
+These approaches facilitate the transition from one environment to another without damaging the quality of the data.

 Operating system migration